The former Soviet Republic of Georgia is a country shrouded in mystery.

 They’re best enjoyed, of course, with some excellent Georgian wine.

 The remote regions of Khevsureti and Tusheti in the Caucasus Mountains are home to spectacular medieval villages with small communities that still retain their ancient pagan traditions.
 The roads going up here are an adrenaline rush in themselves.

 The ruined fortress of Mutso and the settlement of Shatili in Khevsureti look like something described by J.R.R.
 Tolkien.
 Set dramatically against the mountains, they’re so close to Chechnya, you can see the border guards walking up and down the ridge.

 Tusheti is a cluster of communities, kind of like a Georgian Shangri La, full of old towers, churches, villages and spectacular mountain scenery with wild flowers and trees with leaves that almost look golden.

 Tusheti has numerous hiking trails and the locals are known for their generous mountain hospitality.

 7. Europe’s most surreal museum

-There aren't any references to his purges beyond a small backroom that doesn't feature on the tour, but there are pictures aplenty of Stalin, including one of the leader voting for himself.
+There aren’t any references to the former Soviet leader’s purges beyond a small backroom that doesn’t feature on the tour, but there are pictures aplenty of Stalin, including one of the leader voting for himself.